richardfxie/SmartHome/README.md

 7. An updated homebridge thermostat plugin based on https://github.com/jeffmcfadden/homebridge-pi-thermostat-accessory/blob/master/index.js is built to send HomeKit commands to the REST APIs provided by thermostat program described here.
 See appendix for code listing for the updated plugin index.js

 8. Create /etc/default/homebridge file with the below:
-# Defaults / Configuration options for homebridge
-# The following settings tells homebridge where to find the config.json file and where to persist the data (i.e. pairing and others)

 HOMEBRIDGE_OPTS=-U /var/homebridge

-# If you uncomment the following line, homebridge will log more
-# You can display this via systemd's journalctl: journalctl -f -u homebridge
-# DEBUG=*

 9. Create homebridge user to run homebridge service. sudo useradd --system homebridge